Physicians Charged with DUI

 If you are a medical professional who was accused of driving under the influence (DUI) of alcoholic beverages or controlled substances, then retain an experienced criminal defense attorney to help you fight the charges.

 With offices in downtown Tampa, FL, the criminal defense attorneys at Sammis Law Firm are experienced in fighting the DUI case in court, the administrative driver’s license suspension at the DSHMV, and the licensure issues related to continuing in your chosen profession.

 The best results occur when you work with an experienced criminal defense attorney to take a proactive approach.
 We can help you report the arrest, plea, or conviction.
 We can also give you advice about whether you should self-report and when you should submit to evaluation and enrollment in the Professionals Resource Network (PRN).

 Contact us for a free consultation.

 Reporting an Arrest, Plea, or Conviction to the Board

 A DUI conviction or even a plea to the reduced charge of wet or drug reckless driving must be reported on an application to the Florida Board of Medicine Medical Doctor Licensure.
 The criminal history section of the application provides:

 Have you ever been convicted of, or entered a plea of guilty, nolo contendere, or no contest to, a crime in any jurisdiction other than a minor traffic offense?
 You must include all misdemeanors and felonies, even if adjudication was withheld.
-Driving under the influence (DUI) or driving while impaired (DWI) are not minor traffic offenses for purposes of this question.
+Driving under the influence (DUI) or driving while impaired (DWI) are not minor traffic offenses for the purposes of this question.

 An applicant is required to report any conviction, guilty plea, or nolo contendere plea for any misdemeanors, felonies, driving while intoxicated (DWI), and driving under the influence (DUI).
 Convictions for minor traffic violations not related to the use of drugs and alcohol do not need to be reported.